KeeyanGhoreshi/PokemonPlatinumSingleSequence/README.md

 Note that the `l`, `r`, `u`, and `d` commands are shorthand for taking one step in a direction, and `lf`, `rf`, `uf`, and `df` are the commands for holding a directional button for a certain number of frames.

+## Recording inputs

+Rather than writing commands by hand, if you want to modify the sequence or create a new one, you can use the `recordInputs` file in conjuction with the [bizhawk](https://tasvideos.org/BizHawk) emulator to record the inputs you make and then output them in a format that can be used in the scripts.

+To record your inputs, first you must clear controller hotkeys, i.e. prevent the emulator from using your inputs as commands directly.
+You can do this through `Config -> Controllers ->  Misc -> Clear`.
+You can load back the hotkeys later with `Misc -> Load Defaults` in the same menu.

+Then you must open the lua console through `Tools -> Lua Console -> Script -> Open Script`, where you then open the `recordInputs.lua` script.
+Once the script starts running, it will record your inputs.

+The button hotkeys are listed in the `recordInputs.lua` file, but the most important two are the `lshift`, which outputs the list of formatted commands when you're done recording, and `rshift`, which adds a 60 frame waittime command.
+The input recorder does NOT record idle time, meaning if you do not add in the wait times with `rshift`, it will just execute the commands rapidly one after the other with no breaks.

+This causes the output list of inputs, and what you actually did when playing, to be different.
+It can be easy to forget to add in the waittimes, which will cause issues when played back.
+But as a benefit, there's no pressure to record the inputs on a timer.

+Other keys match the default for the emulator, the arrow keys for movement, `x`,`z`,`s`, `a` for `A`, `B`, `X`, `Y`, and `enter` for start.

 # Notes

 There may be some volatility with the touch control, which is a required input at the very beginning of the game.
 To advance, you must tap the middle of the screen, hitting the center of a pokeball.
 This is a non-standard analog input, and is denoted in the code as `touch_middle`.
 This only occurs once.